 Related: You can find a full mini review of Confessions of a Domestic Failure here, featured in our most popular book list!

 One of the best Mother’s Day gifts you can give an overworked, exhausted mom is breakfast in bed!
 On a normal day, moms finish about four hours of work before they get a chance to maybe eat themselves.
 Breakfast in bed is a great way to show appreciation for that!

 Every year, my husband makes a batch of mimosas and throws an omelette together.
 Starting my day feeling relaxed, appreciated, and taken care of is the best feeling.
-That’s the feeling moms really want to feel on Mother’s Day!
+That’s feeling is what moms really want for Mother’s Day!